KoushikGavini/Splunk_HyperledgerFabric/README.md

 > ./start.sh

-* Step 2: Run the privatemarbles script
+* Step 2: Run the privateassets script

-*The privatemarbles script will configure, init, approve, invoke, and query the privatemarbles chaincode.*
+*The privateassets script will configure, init, approve, invoke, and query the privateassets chaincode.*

-> ./privatemarbles.sh
+> ./privateassets.sh

 * Step 3: Open port 8000 on local host or VM ip

+* Here is a link to my custom dashboard that is running on a ec2 instance.
+Could not figure out how to save it locally.

 ```text
 https://localhost:8000